GhanaNauticalnfo/GhanaWaters/docs/styleguide.md

-# Snapper Admin Style Guide
+# Ghana Waters Admin Style Guide

-This document outlines the coding standards and UI patterns for the Snapper Admin application.
+This document outlines the coding standards and UI patterns for the Ghana Waters Admin application.

 ## Page Structure